shirara1016/statistical_test_for_feature_selection_pipelines/main/README.md

 ## Demonstration
 The implementation we developed can be interactively executed using the provided `demonstration.ipynb` file.
-This file contains a step-by-step guide on how to use the package and how to apply the proposed method to a given data analysis pipeline.
+This file contains a step-by-step guide on how to use the package and how to apply the proposed method to a given feature selection pipeline.

 ## Installation & Requirements
 This package has the following dependencies: